XakariaEmon/manual-testing-search-function-assignment-1/README.md

 ## 📄 Files Included

-- `TestCases.xlsx`: Contains detailed test cases with steps, expected results, and actual results.
+- `Test case List.xlsx`: Contains detailed test cases with steps, expected results, and actual results.
-- `TestReport.pdf`: Summary of test execution and findings.
 - `Screenshots/`: Evidence and screenshots of test steps and results.

 ## 🛠️ Testing Types Used